The Parochial Church Council (PCC) of St Matthew & St James, Mossley Hill, Liverpool

 How long do we keep your personal data?

-We will keep some records permanently if we are legally required to do so.
-We may keep some other records for an extended period of time.
+The DPA2018 and GDPR require that data is not kept unless it is necessary to retain it and should only be kept for the minimum time period required.
+Therefore, we will keep some records permanently where we are legally required to do so, such as marriage registers.
+We will need to keep some other records for an extended period of time.
 For example, it is current best practice to keep financial records for a minimum period of seven years to support HMRC audits.
 In general, we will endeavour to keep data only for as long as we need it.
-This means that we may delete it when it is no longer necessary.
+This means that we will delete it when it is no longer necessary to keep it.

 Your rights and your personal data